 The relics work like the subweapons from the Castlevania series, and by default you use relics with the Up+Attack button combination.
 The Flare Rod behaves similarly to the Knife, and the Throwing Anchor is much like the Axe.
 The way the Tower of Fate crumbles in the end also seems reminiscent of how Castlevania collapses after Dracula is defeated.
 Spectre Knight also bears a strong resemblance, in both looks and fighting style, to Death.
 His stage is also patterned after the NES Castlevania stages.

 The aesthetic and music of Tinker Knight's Clockwork Tower is an homage to Metal Man's stage.
-It even has the choppily animated, monochromatic cogs in the background.
+The boss, at least in his initial phase, can be instantly defeated by his own element.

 Sleep Cute: In The Stinger, Shield Knight drags herself to Shovel Knight's campsite and ends up resting next to him in this fashion.